github/secure_headers/README.md

 ## Per-action configuration

 You can override the settings for a given action by producing a temporary override.
-This approach is not recommended because the header values will be computed per request.
+Be aware that because of the dynamic nature of the value, the header values will be computed per request.

 ```ruby
 # Given a config of: